MultiTonic/thinking-dataset/prompts/most_recent_work.md

      - Updated the changelog with the recent changes.
      - Removed the outdated `test_dataset_file_list` from the `test_dataset_downloads.py` file.
      - Updated remaining tests to ensure they do not rely on deprecated methods.

+     ✨ feat: Refactor and enhance dataset download functionality and CLI commands
+     - Moved dataset download logic from `DatasetDownloads` to `commands/download.py` for better modularity and clarity.
+     - Added comprehensive tests for the `download` command to ensure robust and reliable functionality.
+     - Mocked environment variables, download URLs, and file creation to simulate the download process.
+     - Verified output messages and download success using `pytest`.
+     - Improved handling and validation of environment variables for download and clean functions.
+     - Enhanced logging and progress tracking in the download process.
+     - Addressed and fixed Flake8 warnings for improved code quality.
+     - Verified and ensured tests pass, providing thorough coverage for the download and clean commands.
      ```

 3. **Operation Types Enumeration:**